 -

-13Remove from heat and immediately stir in the butter until melted and smooth.
-Pour the curd through a fine mesh sieve into a bowl to remove any lumps.
+13Remove the saucepan from the heat and stir in the butter cubes gradually, mixing until each piece fully melts and the curd looks silky.
+For an ultra-smooth result, pass the lemon curd through a fine mesh sieve to catch any small bits of egg or zest.

 -

-14Allow the lemon curd to cool to room temperature, then cover and refrigerate until ready to use.
+14Let the lemon curd cool to room temperature, then cover the bowl and refrigerate until it’s needed as your cheesecake topping.

 -